The Great Wall of China at Jinshanling, mist rising from the valleys

 Peking duck(Beijing kaoya)

-The skin comes lacquer-dark and shatter-crisp, sliced in front of you so you can hear it.
-You wrap a piece in a paper-thin pancake with spring onion, cucumber, and sweet brown sauce: the fat melts against the warm bread, the sauce turns savoury, the duck does the rest.
-The bones go back and return as a clear soup.
+The skin comes lacquer-dark and shatter-crisp, sliced at the table and wrapped in paper-thin pancakes with spring onion, cucumber and sweet bean sauce.
+The fat melts against the warm bread, the sauce turns savoury, the duck does the rest.

-We choose a Beijing-local duck house that fits the day's route, then confirm the table and the duck order before you arrive.
-The meal is paced from skin to pancakes to soup, so it has time to feel like a proper Beijing dinner.
+We choose a respected Beijing duck house that fits the day's route, and confirm the table and duck order before you arrive.
+The meal is paced from the carving of the skin to the closing soup, so it lands as a proper Beijing dinner rather than a quick stop.

 A copper Beijing hotpot with its chimney smoking, sliced lamb shoulder and sesame dipping sauce around it